No products in the cart.

 Without black we could not know the beauty of white on a substantive level.
 Where white symbolizes youthful innocence, purity, humbleness and the Element of Air, Black presents sophistication, an air of mystery, sexuality and the cycle of death and rebirth.

 As with the concept of Yin and Yang, the duality of dark-light, black and white reflect natural complimentary manifestations.
 Black absorbs; white reflects.
 Philosophically one could say that these two colors represent the “as above, so below” but in their dichotomy.
 White would be the heavens, and black the rich earth from which Nature’s abundance springs.

-Metaphysical Properties of Black and White
+Metaphysical Properties White

 - Chakra: White Chakra (Soul Star Chakra, 8th Chakra)

 - Healing Crystals: Apache Tears, Hematite, Moonstone, Clear Quartz